anttijuu/O3-chat-client/README.md

 The console UI in Eclipse may not work if debugging within Eclipse.
 In that case run the client from the command line.

 Windows Command prompt does not by default support UTF-8, so any special chars may end up not transferring properly.
-Prefer using a terminal which does support UTF-8, or even better, use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).
+Prefer using the new Windows Terminal which does support UTF-8, or even better, use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).

 ## Preparing the client